OpenCyberspace/AIGr.id/README.md

 Instead of building big, closed AI systems, OpenOS connects smaller, independent AI clusters into a Global AI Network.

-🌐 **AIGr.id** is a decentralized network of interconnected AI components that coordinate to share data, perform tasks, and compose into higher-level collective intelligence.
+🌐 **AIGr.id** is a decentralized network of interconnected AI that coordinate or orchestrate to perform tasks, share resources and compose into higher-level collective intelligence.

 ---